nikgun1984/React-Mini-Projects/dice/README.md

 ## DICE

 Just simple Dice app.
-Prcaticed refactoring/state/props in React as well as other components.
+Praticed refactoring/state/props in React as well as other components.